v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 - combine/deduct - combine or deduct another instance of this function, used when windowing
 - deduct supported - can this instance deduct another instance of this function or is loop required to recalculate

+Create an aggregate in a DataFlow with the call:

+`DataFlow.aggregate(Supplier<AggregateFlowFunction> aggregateSupplier)`

+DataFlow.aggregate takes a Supplier of [AggregateFlowFunction]({{site.fluxtion_src_runtime}}/dataflow/aggregate/AggregateFlowFunction.java)'s not a single AggregateFlowFunction instance.
+When managing windowing and groupBy operations the event processor creates instances of AggregateFlowFunction to partition function state.

 {% highlight java %}
 public class AggregateSample {